AviatrixSystems/Docs/HowTos/tgw_faq.rst

 When using the Transit Gateway Orchestrator for hybrid connectivity, no gateways are deployed in the Spoke VPCs for hybrid function.

-How does the AVX Transit compare with Transit VPC?
+How does the TGW Transit compare with Aviatrix VPC?
 ----------------------------------------------------------------

 Transit VPC refers to the transit deployment model where an Aviatrix gateway is deployed in a Spoke VPC.
 This is now called "advanced mode" in the AVX Transit.